Wanderers-Of-The-Rift/wotr-docs/website/docs/lore/meetings/2025-Oct-29-Lore-Meeting-Notes.md

 ---

+## Lore Creation Process
+### Question: How should lore be created process-wise?
+Response:
+- Allow for creativity and brainstorming
+- Include interaction with others' ideas
+- Collaboration with ability to ask questions and draw out ideas
+- Feedback loop between teams (game design, art, build)
+- Integrate ideas and build lore together

+Response:
+- Brainstorming should not be limited but eventually focus on specific goals
+- Feedback is crucial
+- Initiative from other teams, especially game design, to establish mechanics
+- Game design should lead in developing systems
+- Brainstorming and new ideas still valuable

+Response:
+- Lore should be primarily led by tasks (similar to other teams)
+- Task-based with priorities for what's important
+- Identity of Lore has been ambiguous, making suggestions difficult

+### Follow-Up Question
+Anything had been done that fits the ideal lore process description?

+**No one could provide examples.**

+---

 ## Lore in Player Experience
 ### Question: Where should lore exist and how should players experience it?
 Delivery Methods: